Hope Kids OT

 Common questions

-What services does Hope Kids OT in Across offer?
+What areas does Hope Kids OT in Across help children with?

-Hope Kids OT in Across provides occupational therapy services supporting children's development across several areas.
-These include sensory processing, play skills, gross and fine motor development, school readiness, self-care abilities, and emotional regulation.
-A therapist can discuss which areas might benefit your child during an initial consultation.
-For concerns about your child's development, speaking with your GP is a helpful first step.
+Hope Kids OT in Across offers occupational therapy support across several areas including sensory development, play skills, gross and fine motor skills, school readiness, self-care abilities, and emotional regulation.
+An occupational therapist can work with your child on activities tailored to their individual needs.
+If you're concerned about your child's development, it's worth speaking with your GP first to discuss what support might be helpful.

 How do I know if my child might benefit from occupational therapy?

-What should I expect during my first appointment at Hope Kids OT?
+What should I expect during my first contact with Hope Kids OT?

 Keep exploring